• Watch live on Parliament TV from 3pm

 Once Lords stages are complete, all Lords changes will go back to the Commons for it to consider.

-Remaining committee stage days are scheduled for:
+Remaining report stage days are scheduled for:

 What's happened so far?

 The European Union (Withdrawal) Bill has started report stage, a further opportunity to examine the bill and make changes, on Wednesday 18 April as members discuss issues to go back to the Commons to consider.